ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 !!! tip "New: Adaptive Phase Filter parameter is now customizable!"

     There is now an option to adjust the adaptive phase filter parameter value when submitting On Demand InSAR jobs.
-This option is currently available in the API and Python SDK, but is coming soon to Vertex!
+This option is currently available in the API and Python SDK, and is coming soon to Vertex!
 Refer to the [Adaptive Phase Filter section](#adaptive-phase-filter) for more information.

 #### Processing Options